stonehj/Bootcamp/docs/sessions-3-and-4.md

-Use fetch to call the GET, POST and PATCH actions on the backend service Hijack the submit button, and grab values from the form
+Use fetch to call the GET, POST and PATCH actions on the backend service Hijack the submit button, and grab values from the form To setup Application Insights to work locally you need to set a configuraiont vlaue:

+    1. You will need to set the "value" of the appSetting "ApplicationInsights/InstrumentationKey" to your instrumentation key from the Azure portal.

 #### External Materials